-Indian stock market has a very long history.
+The Indian stock market has a very long history.
 It is very Exciting and Energetic.
 The growth in the last four decades has been phenomenal.
-In 1983, market capitalization of the shares was mere $7 billion only, which grew to $65 billion in 1992.
-It grew continuously to $220 billion in year 2000 and then grew to $428 billion in 2010.
+In 1983, the market capitalization of the shares was a mere $7 billion only, which grew to $65 billion in 1992.
+It grew continuously to $220 billion in the year 2000 and then grew to $428 billion in 2010.

-Not just that, in year 2010, more than 4000 companies were quoted on the Bombay Stock Exchange making it one of the largest stock exchange in the world.
+Not just that, in the year 2010, more than 4000 companies were quoted on the Bombay Stock Exchange making it one of the largest stock exchanges in the world.

-So, by the end of year 2018 the total market capitalization is $2.1 trillion.
+So, by the end of the year 2018, the total market capitalization is $2.1 trillion.

 the market is like a beautiful woman – endlessly fascinating, endlessly complex, always changing, always mystifying.

-Many people talks about the Share and Stocks; but they really don’t know the difference between them.
+Many people talk about the Share and Stocks, but they really don’t know the difference between them.
 Both terms are interchangeably to refer to financial equities.

-In simple words, Stock Market is just an accumulation of public markets for selling, buying or issuing the Shares on stock exchange.
+In simple words, the Stock Market is just an accumulation of public markets for selling, buying, or issuing the Shares on the stock exchange.

 SHARE & SHARE MARKET